jlee1114/Stable-Interview/README.md

 Improvements:
 * Model Type: Linear regression may be too simplistic to capture the dynamics in the kWh data, especially if there are non-linear relationships.
-* Additional Features: Include time-based features like day of the week, holidays, or weather conditions, which can impact energy usage.
 * Higher-Order Terms: Try polynomial regression or interaction terms to capture more complex relationships.

 3. Demand Forecasting - ARIMA